rafa3lmonteiro/ansible-compliance-v0.1/README.md

 # Compliance-Ansible

+# About the project:

+The idea of this project is to reduce the toil (manual work) of Sysadmins to verify and remedy compliance requirements on Linux servers.

-This is a group of scripts to verify and fix compliance requeriments for Linux servers using Ansible.
+- This is a group of scripts to verify and fix compliance requeriments for Linux servers using Ansible language.

-In the current version I am writing playbooks to check security compliance requirements on Linux Red Hat Enterprise "RHEL" and CentOS Linux systems.
+In the current version I am writing playbooks to check security compliance requirements and system settings on Linux Red Hat Enterprise "RHEL" and CentOS Linux systems.

 # Installation

+to be continued...

+# Usage

 to be continued...